Monarch Butterfly Biosphere Reserve: History

 In June 2016, more than 200 scientists, writers and artists signed a letter written by Homero Aridjis, Lincoln Brower and Ernest Williams and addressed to Mexican President Enrique Peña Nieto, U.S. President Barack Obama and Canadian Prime Minister Justin Trudeau in advance of the North American Leaders' Summit in Ottawa later that month, urging the three countries to work together to mitigate the loss of the butterflies' breeding habitat and to terminate all logging in the Monarch Butterfly Biosphere Reserve in Michoacán and the State of Mexico.

-In 2020, there were nine monarch colonies in Mexico, occupying 2.10 hectares.
+In 2020, there were nine monarch colonies in the Biosphere Reserve, occupying 2.10 ha.
 As scientists estimate there could be as many as 50 million monarchs in a hectare, the 2020 population only reached 105 million.
+Monarchs wintering in central Mexico's forests in 2024-2025 occupied 1.79 ha, almost doubling the 0.90 ha occupied during the previous winter.

 Another notable piece of context regarding the MBBR is the disappearance of Homero Gómez González in January 2020, who was an important figure in the conservation of the butterfly.
 Gonzalez-Duarte points out that a disappearance creates fear and terror amongst the community by preventing mourning.
 Media coverage of this event followed the narrative that loggers were to blame for the disappearance of the environmentalist.
 Gonzlez-Duarte challenges this narrative and attributes the disappearance to growing violence and an increased presence of organized crime.

+As of 2023, one of the larger known overwintering sites was in the Joya Redonda Monarch Butterfly Sanctuary, located 50 mi southeast of Mexico City, in the foothills of the volcanoes Popocatépetl and Ixtaccíhuatl in the state of México's municipality of Atlautla.
+Clusters of monarchs roost in the sanctuary's oyamel fir trees each winter.
+Although area residents had earlier seen small numbers of monarchs, more butterflies began to establish colonies in Atlautla during the early 2000s as deforestation to the northwest destroyed old hibernation grounds within the Monarch Butterfly Biosphere Reserve.
+Assisted by local volunteers, the Joya Redonda's colonies increased tenfold in one year.
+During the 2021–2022 season, only four colonized trees existed; during the following season, there were 42.
+At the time, tourists were charged 100 pesos (around U.S. $5.50) for access to the sanctuary.